xllim-tools/xllim/docs/sphinx/source/GLLiM/gllim_getters.rst

         Get the constraints of the GLLiM model.

+        :returns:
-        :returns: string A string describing the constraints of the model.
+            (*string*): A string describing the constraints of the model.

 .. _get-params-method: